araobp/data-science/README.md

 I used to be a full stack data scientist in the past.

 This project is to relearn the each technology to become a full stack data scientist again.
 A lot of fun!
+And I am going to visit [EdgeTech+ 2023](https://www.jasa.or.jp/expo/english/) held in Yokohama every year.

 ## [Step 1] Training myself